 The CEO of an unknown European technology company was struggling to enter the U.S. market, while simultaneously trying to increase sales in Europe.
 The CEO wanted high-profile news coverage in both the U.S. and Europe to build visibility and credibility — and ultimately increase sales — in both regions.

 The CEO was introduced to several respected editors and journalists from prestigious international business publications, and the company was presented factually as an example of an international trend — e-commerce.
 The resulting news coverage was published in Business Week, The New York Times, and via Reuters.
 Over 12,000 visitors registered on the company website the day after this news coverage was published.View Case Study

 The CEO of a European business incubator needed to increase U.S. and European investments in its portfolio companies.
 The CEO wanted news coverage in prestigious business publications to increase awareness and credibility in order to raise these investments.
 The CEO said, “Why isn’t anyone writing about us?”

 BIPR introduced the CEO to a select number of international editors and journalists, and the company was presented as an example of an international trend.
 These interviews resulted in an article published in The Wall Street Journal.
-The company was one of five incubators profiled, which included others run by such well-known consulting companies as McKinsey and Bain & Company.View Case Study
+The company was one of five incubators profiled, which included prestigious consulting firms Bain & Company and McKinsey.View Case Study

 The Swiss agency responsible for promoting Zurich, Switzerland opened a U.S. office and wanted to use public relations to increase awareness of the Zurich region as an attractive European location to conduct business.
 The agency’s goal was to promote the benefits of doing business in — and also attract U.S. businesses and investments to — the region.